pual/couchbase-mobile-portal/md-docs/ready/training/08-functional-testing.md

 ## Conclustion

 Well done!
 You've completed this lesson on functional testing.
 In the next lesson you'll learn how to run performance tests.
-Feel free to share you feedback, findings or ask any questions on the forums.
+Feel free to share your feedback, findings or ask any questions on the forums.